Close

 Transit Requirements

-Airport transit visas may be required for specific nationalities during layovers.
-Direct airside transit under 24 hours typically doesn't require additional documentation for most travelers.
+Airport transit visas may be required for specific nationalities during layovers at Slovak airports.
+Direct airside transit under 24 hours typically does not require additional documentation for most travelers.
+If you exit the transit area or stay overnight, you will need either a valid Schengen visa or ETIAS authorization, depending on your nationality.

 Verify Your Status